MichelleGri/la-boulangerie/README.md

 ### Call to Action

-The main call to action on the website is the ‘Order Online’ button on the header of every page.
-This leads the user to the menu page which gives further details on how to make a purchase.
+The main call to action on the website is the ‘Order Online’ button on header of every page.
+This leads user to Menu page which gives further details on how to make a purchase.
 The button is designed using the light blue-grey (#CDDEEE) colour as its background, which is the same colour used for the footer background.
-The corners have been rounded - inline with the images on the website.
+The corners have been rounded to match with all images on the site.
 The button outline colour is midnight-blue (#191970), which is the same colour as the Logo.
 There is a subtle box-shadow created that further emphasises the button.
-The text is all uppercase, in the colour grape (#494454), and the font-family is the set to default font Ariel (this font provides the best visibility for this specific feature).
+The text is all uppercase, in the colour grape (#494454), and the font is Manrope.
 There is a hover effect that makes the background colour white on hover.
 The hover effect enables the user to clearly see that this is a link.

 ![order-Online-button](README-files/design/order-online-button.JPG)